CAIDA/catalog-data/sources/recipe/how_to_build_a_customer_cone/README.md

 ## Caveats

 It is important to point out that this will not produce exactly the same result as you would find on asrank.caida.org.
-This is because AS Rank filters the in coming path to remove poisoned paths, Internet eXchange Points, and loops.
+This is because AS Rank filters the incoming path to remove poisoned paths, Internet eXchange Points, and loops.
 This effect only a small number of paths, so the differences will not be large.